What is BASE64 Converter?

 Core Capabilities

-- UTF-8 character support (Emojis, special symbols)
+- Full UTF-8 and Unicode character set support

 Why It Matters